 6. Confidential Dialog

 A sales process requires disclosure of confidential information to multiple parties.
 Without the assistance of a broker, it can be difficult to confidentially engage with potential buyers.
 A broker can approach buyers, even competitors, with a “blind teaser,” followed by a non-disclosure agreement (NDA) before any information is exchanged.
 Likewise, a broker is less likely than a business owner to inadvertently alert employees or other stakeholders of the sale.

 There are a number of legal documents involved in a business sale transaction, including an NDA, Letter of Intent (LOI), and Asset or Stock Purchase Agreement (APA or SPA).
 While it certainly makes sense to engage an attorney when developing documents, a broker can help defray legal costs with access to boilerplate templates, past agreements, and a working knowledge of the key terms and opportunities for negotiation.
 Leveraging the knowledge of a broker to help with these agreements, while engaging your attorney for document review and counsel on key deal points, can be an effective division of labor.
 Finally, a broker can assist in the transfer of assets at the conclusion of a successful sale.

 We hope this information is useful as you consider your options for selling your business.
-We operate The Hatchit Marketplace, a platform for both for-sale-by-owner and brokered online and tech-related businesses with valuations ranging from $25k to over $20 million.
+We operate The Hatchit Marketplace, a platform for brokered and for-sale-by-owner web-based businesses with valuations ranging from $25k to over $20 million.
 Using our extensive industry knowledge, we offer a broker match service to help you find the right assistance for your seller needs.
 You may also be interested in reading about individual business brokers in more depth.